dwoo-project/docs/documentation/1.x/writing-plugins.md

 ---
 layout: documentation
-title: Extending Dwoo - Writing Plugins
+title: Writing your own plugins
 ---

 Dwoo plugins come in different flavours, functions/modifiers, blocks and filters.
 Most of those can be built using simple functions or more complex classes.